AlekseyBuzmakov/FCAPS/FCAPS/schemas/EXAMPLES/Lattice-Computation-for-general-Sequential-Context.md

 > [2] A. Buzmakov, E. Egho, N. Jay, S. O. Kuznetsov, A. Napoli, and C. Raïssi, “On Projections of Sequential Pattern Structures (with an application on care trajectories),” in Proc.
 10th International Conference on Concept Lattices and Their Applications, 2013, pp. 199–208.

 Here we consider how to compute the lattice for the running example that was introduced in [1] and [2].
-For understanding of this example it is essential to understand (the example on pattern structures with simple sequences)[https://github.com/AlekseyBuzmakov/FCAPS/raw/master/FCAPS/schemas/EXAMPLES/Lattice-Computation-for-simple-Sequential-Context.md].
+For understanding of this example it is essential to understand [the example on pattern structures with simple sequences](https://github.com/AlekseyBuzmakov/FCAPS/blob/master/FCAPS/schemas/EXAMPLES/Lattice-Computation-for-simple-Sequential-Context.md).
 In this section we do not explain the parts that are the same to the aforementioned example.

 ## Sequential data